 Regardless of what country you find yourself in, you always, always have to try the local dishes.
 In Frankfurt, there’s a place called Zu den 12 Aposteln that serves genuine German food with a slightly Croatian flare, plus some of the best homemade beer you can ever get your hands on.
 It’s a fun place to take your date or for an outing with friends and family.

-The scene is very casual and there are three different areas where you can dine: the restaurant at the ground floor, the cantina at the basement, and outside in the courtyard.
-If you’re here during the summer, you’ll want to grab a seat in outside where you can soak up the sun, people watch and drink beer all day long.
+The scene is very casual and there are three different areas where you can dine: the restaurant on the ground floor, the cantina at the basement, and outside in the courtyard.
+If you’re here during the summer, you’ll want to grab a seat outside where you can soak up the sun, people watch and drink beer all day long.
 Make sure you come hungry because the portions tend to be on the larger side.

 (Image source: Cool Cities)